nazmoonnoor/nodejs-boilerplate/README.md

 ## Notes

-- Note 1: Make sure to rename .env.example to .env
-- Note 2: This repository includes the postman collection for the finished API
+- Note 1: This repository includes the postman collection for the finished API
-- Note 3: Application will run with `docker-compose up -d --build` command as it creates containers for both the node-app & postgres-db.
+- Note 2: Application will run with `docker-compose up -d --build` command as it creates docker containers for both the node-app & postgres-db.
-- Note 4: But you can also run with `yarn dev`.
-In that case you have to run the postgres-db first. (commmand is in below)
+- Note 3: Docker compose has worked as expected.
+But incase it has issue, run the setup without docker.
+In that case you have to change .env file based on your postgres setup.

 ## Git clone